Skip to main content

 Oncology nurses work specifically with patients who have cancer or blood disorders.
 They communicate with a wide variety of patients, which might include those who are incredibly ill or patients who are stable and recovering.
 Oncology nurses often administer chemotherapy to patients and must walk them through the entire process.
 They sometimes serve as emotional support for patients undergoing this treatment.
 They may also assess patients who finished chemo treatments to determine any complications or symptoms.
 Oncology nurses work closely with patients and family members to teach them how to take certain medications and handle treatments.

 Oncology nurses may work in a variety of locations like general hospitals, specialty hospitals, ambulatory care centers, patient homes, or medical offices.
 Most oncology nurses have a Bachelor of Science in Nursing, while others have associate's degrees.
-After they work in an oncology setting for 1000 hours and have served as a registered nurse for a year, they're eligible to take the Oncology Certified Nurse Exam (10).
+After they work in an oncology setting for 2000 hours and have served as a registered nurse for 24 months, they're eligible to take the Oncology Certified Nurse Exam.

 1. "NCLEX & Other Exams," 2020 National Council of State Boards of Nursing, Inc, https://www.ncsbn.org/nclex.htm